Azure/acs-demos/incubator/kubernetes_spark_install/script.md

 open-source tools and technologies specifically for Azure.
 You get an open solution that offers portability for both your containers and your application configuration.
-You select the size, number of hosts, and choice of orchestrator tools—Container Service handles everything else.
+You select the size, number of hosts, and choice of orchestrator tools-Container Service handles everything else.

 # Next Steps